philthompson/polycubes/readme.md

 ## Polycubes

-A python 3 implementation of a hashtable-less polycube enumerator.
+A python 3 implementation of a hashtable-less polycube enumerator using the method described by presseyt (see link below).
+This implementation can run on multiple CPU cores and can be halted and resumed.

+This can theoretically be run across multiple machines (sum their final counts to find the final answer) even by hand after splitting its written `.json.gz` file into multiple files.
+(It's not worth pursuing this though with this python implementation!)

 ### Running